mikeobank/mnemojis/mips/mip-0.md

 - Ambiguities between various Unicode characters

 ## TBD
-- Final selection of characters, names, plus mapping of related characters to an index.
+- Final selection of symbols, names, plus mapping of ambiguous characters to an index.
-- Decide if related characters should be supported at all (especially for multi-character emojis)
+- Decide if ambiguous symbols should be supported at all (especially for multi-character emojis)
 - Standardized checksum method, error detection / correction

 ## Alphabet